 Gross Site area (hectares) 4 Ha

 Current use Agriculture

 Proposed use Housing

 SHELAA conclusions The site is available and promoted for development by the land owner, but to date has had no interest from developers.
 The site is located outside of the settlement boundary of the TVBC Revised Local Plan DPD.
 The closest settlement is the village of Kings Somborne which is identified as a Rural Village in the Local Plan Settlement Hierarchy.
 Rural Villages do not contain the range and number of facilities and services or have the same accessibility as larger settlements.

-Neighbourhood Plan conclusions Large field to the south of King's Somborne between Eldon Road and Furzedown Road.
+Site assessment Large field to the south of King's Somborne between Eldon Road and Furzedown Road.
 The site is considered to have medium landscape sensitivity and high visual sensitivity.
 The site falls outside of the built-up area of King's Somborne and is outside of the settlement boundary.

 Development on the site would disconnected from the existing settlement.
-The site falls within a SSSI Impact Risk Zone (Within 2,000 metres) and consultation with Natural England would likely be required as development would impact on greenspace.
+The site is within a Groundwater Source Protection Zone: Zone 2 - Outer Protection Zone and potential polluting impacts on groundwater may need to be investigated as part of a planning application before development was approved.
+The site falls within a SSSI Impact Risk Zone (Within 2,000 metres) and consultation with Natural England could be required as development would impact on greenspace.
 It is also considered that the impacts on views from PRoWs including 133/122/1 and 133/506/1 would be significant as the site is prominent in views where there is no evidence of existing settlement.

 The site is not appropriate for allocation because it is detached and separate from the built-up area and settlement boundary and also because it is not deemed possible to sufficiently mitigate landscape and visual impacts.

-Rating (Red/Amber/Green)

-Capacity of site for development N/A
+Capacity of site for development